mishasilva01/FAA_project1/README.md

   5. Liska G. (*et al*).
 2017. *Monte Carlo Evaluation of Classification Algorithms Based on Fisher's Linear Function in Classification of Patients With CHD*.
 DOI: 10.9790/5728-130104104109
   6. Seenivasagam V. (*et al*).
 2014. *MYOCARDIAL INFARCTION DETECTION USING INTELLIGENT ALGORITHMS*.
 DOI: 10.14311/NNW.2016.26.005
   7. Sidey-Gibbons J. (*et al*).
 2019. *Machine learning in medicine: a practical introduction*.
 DOI: 10.1186/s12874-019-0681-4

-#### What Miguel has done on 17/10/2023:
-  1. Tested random forest and decision tree for all features raw features: accuracy was practically 0.50
-  2. Selected 6 features ('sex','trestbps','chol','fbs','restecg','slope') through Spearman correlation and threshold of 0.20.
-The labels weren't 0,1,2,3, and 4, but 0 and 1, where 1 represents presence of disease.
-The training set was 85%
-  3. The Decision Tree classifier started with standard hyperparameters and accuracy was around 0.6-0.65.
-Some hyperparameters were changed and the only that proved to increase accuracy was the maximum depth of the Tree: the parameter was set to 3.
-This way, accuracy was 0.73.
-Code is in project1_experiment.